Historical Fiction for the Middle School Classroom

 Historical fiction is great both in and outside of the classroom.
 While teaching about important parts of history, they often provoke deep discussion while asking difficult questions.
-Here are five historical fiction novels perfect for middle schoolers.
+If you are looking for middle school historical fiction novels, this blog post is for you!

 Fever 1793 by Laurie Halse Anderson